-provide tourists in the park an opportunity to view mining operations, the ARC continued to work on the project in the late 1930's.
-In the summer of 1940, the ARC completed 4.5 miles of road outside of the north boundary of the Mt.
-McKinley National Park to the Kantishna mining district.76
+road as far as Stony Creek.
+Horses were then used on a trail to Wonder Lake and nearby mines.
+By the fall of 1936, according to Joe Quigley, the Park road had been "stripped" to Wonder Lake, only five miles from his home.
+By the following spring, the road to Wonder Lake was suitable for heavy freighting by trucks.
+Partly to aid miners in the district and partly to provide tourists in the park an opportunity to view mining operations, the ARC continued to work on the project in the late 1930's.
+In the summer of 1940, the ARC completed four and a half miles of road outside of the north boundary of the Mt.
+McKinley National Park to the Kantishna mining district.
+Be

-During the 1920's and into the 1930's, traders, fur farm operators, and roadhouse keepers replaced miners as the principal commercial operators on the upper Kantishna River.
-Roosevelt with its roadhouse and several trading posts was an important year-round stopover for travelers.77 In 1924 a local newspaper identified two trading post operators at Roosevelt: L. C. Olson and W. B. Rodman.
+During the 1920's and into the 1930's, traders, fur farm operators, and roadhouse keepers replaced miners as the principal commercial operators on the Upper Kantishna River.
+Roosevelt with its roadhouse and several trading posts was an important year-round stopover for travelers.
+In 1924 a local newspaper identified two trading post operators at Roosevelt: L. C. Olson and W. B. Rodman.
 Both men owned boats.
 W. B. Rodman was reported leaving Nenana in late July with mail and ten tons of freight for Roosevelt.
 In the spring of 1924, Ralph Norris's launch, the Mutt, transported passengers and miners' freight to Roosevelt, and returned with nine passengers, including trappers from Roosevelt and Lake Minchumina.
 John R. Folgers, who operated a trading post in the Kantishna, used his own boat to freight supplies from Nenana.
 He was still there four years later.
-In the spring of 1928, A. G. Vashon, a fur trader, reportedly left Tanana on Folgers's gasoline launch for a trip up the Kantishna River.78
+In the spring of 1928, A. G. Vashon, a fur trader, was reported on Folgers's gasoline launch for a trip up the Kantishna River.
+84

-By the late 1920's, as the winter mail trails fell in disuse, most trading posts and roadhouses on the Upper Kantishna and Upper Kuskokwim districts were abandoned.
-Most travelers relied upon airplanes to travel to the Upper Kantishna.
-In 1927, as Emil Hansen, proprietor of the Roosevelt roadhouse, claimed that his business was on the decline, "due to the invasion of airplanes."
-He was quoted as saying, "Heretofore, . . .anyone headed for McGrath and Iditarod districts would stop over at my roadhouse, but now the planes carry them straight on through."79 The final blow came in 1930 when the Post Office Department contracted with an airline company to deliver the mail to McGrath.
+By the late 1920's, most trading posts and roadhouses on the Upper Kantishna and Upper Kuskokwim districts had been abandoned.
+Travelers literally took to the skies, chartering small planes to take them to their destinations.
+In 1927, Emil Hansen, proprietor of the Roosevelt roadhouse, claimed that his business was on the decline, "due to the invasion of airplanes."
+He was quoted as saying, "Heretofore, . . .anyone headed for McGrath and Iditarod districts would stop over at my roadhouse, but now the planes carry them straight on through."
+The final blow came in 1930 when the Post Office Department contracted with an airline company to deliver the mail to McGrath.